 Phoenician Ahiram the King of Byblos, Phoenicia, lived c.
 1250 B.C.
 His sarcophagus is inscribed with the single oldest document in history that contains all the letters of the Phoenician alphabets.
 The music honors the king and his coronation.

 Also, my most recent composition is an oboe sonata with piano in C Major entitled "Spring Again in Bmakine" (spring in my hometown).
-It is an MP3 format and here is the notation/sheet music in PDF format.
-It represents the timeless days of spring in my hometown during the spring season where sometimes twittering birds overwhelm the countryside with their sweet, yet dissonant noises.
-Another recent piece is my attempt to write variations of woodwinds and strings quartet (clarinet, bass clarinet, viola and contrabass) in C Major entitled "Vacant Homes."
+It made up of three pieces available here in MP3 format: an Allegro, Andante, and Allegretto.
+Also, here are the notation/sheet music: Allegro, Andante, and Allegretto in PDF format.
+The sonata represents the timeless days of spring in my hometown during the spring season where sometimes twittering birds overwhelm the countryside with their sweet, yet dissonant noises.
+Another recent piece is my attempt to write variations of woodwinds and strings quartet (clarinet, bass clarinet, viola and contrabass) in C Major entitled "Ruined Homes."
 It is reminiscent of the many homes left vacant in my hometown after their owners deserted them to ruin and time.
 It is an MP3 format and here is the notation/sheet music in PDF format.

 Phoenician Christian Music